Interval training is a key part of successful endurance training program.

-- Athletes with greater aerobic fitness, may need shorter recoveries, or more active recoveries.
+Athletes with greater aerobic fitness should use either shorter recoveries, or use active recoveries.

-- If aerobic fitness is lower, then a longer recovery may be more appropriate.
+If aerobic fitness is lower, then a longer recovery, or a standing recovery may be more appropriate.

-During these sessions, athletes train together, running the same intervals.
-And often using the same recoveries.
-Whilst, this works for most athletes.
-The research does highlight that not all athletes gain the same training benefit.
-And if you’re on either end of the spectrum — high fitness level, or lower fitness level – the training effect will be different.
+During these sessions, athletes of varied abilities often run the same intervals.
+And often using the same recovery duration.
+Whilst this works for many athletes.
+The research demonstrates that not all athletes will gain the same benefit.
+If you’re on either end of the fitness spectrum — high aerobic capacity, or lower — the training effect will be different.

-For athletes, with a high aerobic capacity, the sessions may end up being too easy.
-And if your fitness level is lower, then these may end up too intense.
-With this in mind, recovery periods should be altered for individual athletes, based on their aerobic fitness.
+For athletes, with a large aerobic capacity, the sessions often end up being too easy.
+And if your aerobic capacity is smaller, then these may end up too intense.
+With this in mind, we should try to adjust recovery periods based on individual aerobic fitness — not a straightforward task!

-An important consideration….just because two athletes, have the same performance level, doesn’t mean they have the same level of aerobic fitness.
-They might have similar race times, but one has greater aerobic fitness, whilst the other has greater efficiency.
+An important consideration… Just because two athletes have the same performance level, it doesn’t mean they have the same aerobic capacity.
+They might have similar race times, but one may have greater aerobic fitness, whilst the other has greater running economy.

 Here, paying attention to heart rate recovery between intervals, can prove useful for checking whether recovery periods are appropriate.

 So, how can you improve group training sessions?

 One approach is to get the athletes with a greater aerobic fitness, to use active recoveries.
 And those with lower aerobic fitness can use a standing recovery.

 For example, during a group session of 800m intervals, some runners could use a standing recovery, whereas others could jog 100m down the straight and back as their recovery.